Focus on Faculty

 What interests you about your field?

 The field of polymer coatings and surface chemistry interests me because it is so practical.
-For example, we currently have projects in my group involving organic photovoltaics (which convert light to energy), antimicrobial coatings, new biosensors, self-sorting surfaces, and stimuli responsive hydrogels and adhesives.
+For example, we currently have projects in my group involving organic photovoltaics (which convert light to energy), antimicrobial coatings, new biosensors, self-sorting surfaces, biodegradable polymers, and stimuli responsive hydrogels and adhesives.
 Each one of these projects is grounded in fundamental science but, if successful, will have an immediate industrial and commercial impact.
 This is exciting for both the graduate students who are working on the projects and myself and helps keep one motivated.

 What are some highlights of your career at UGA?